Classifying spaces for the family of virtually abelian subgroups of orientable $3$-manifold groups: Preliminaries

 Then $X$ is a model for $E_{\mathcal{F^{\prime}}}\Gamma$.
-In the above $\Gamma$-push-out we require either (1) $f$ is the disjoint union of cellular $H$-maps, and $g$ be a inclusion of $\Gamma$-CW-complexes, or (2) $h$ be the disjoint union of inclusion of $H$-CW-complexes, and $g$ is a cellular $\Gamma$-map. \end{theorem}
+In the above $\Gamma$-push-out we require either (1) $f$ is the disjoint union of cellular $H$-maps, and $g$ be a inclusion of $\Gamma$-CW-complexes, or (2) $f$ is the disjoint union of inclusions of $H$-CW-complexes, and $g$ is a cellular $\Gamma$-map. \end{theorem}